Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Introduction

 The main contributions of this paper are summarized as follows:

 \begin{itemize}

-\item {The architecture of a hardware emulator to benchmark QEC real-time decoders and to facilitate offline analysis of the derived information.
-This emulator enables a significant reduction in the time required to explore low error rates down to $10^{-12}$, allowing this process to be completed in days instead of the years it would take using a software model.
-Additionally, the analysis of finite-precision BP decoders provides some valuable insights.}\\
+\item {The architecture and implementation of a hardware emulator to benchmark QEC real-time decoders and to facilitate offline analysis of the derived information.
+This emulator enables a significant reduction in the time required to explore low error rates down to $10^{-12}$, allowing this process to be completed in days instead of the years it would take using a software model on a CPU.}\\

 \item{The design of a BP-based decoder with the knowledge obtained after studying, through the emulator, the diverse levels of noise generated by the quantization schemes.
-This proposal improves the logical error rate without post-processing.
+This proposal improves the LER without adding sequential post-processing algorithms like OSD.
 Similarly to the one in \cite{shutty2024efficientnearoptimaldecodingsurface}, in which the authors combined several noisy decoders to generate highly accurate decoding predictions.
 However, in our proposal, the noisy decoder is BP instead of minimum-weight perfect matching (MWPM), and the noise is not added artificially but is part of the nature of the hardware architectures, which are carefully selected.
-Finally, due to the nature of BP, it is not necessary to have a degree of consensus among the decoders to increase confidence; we only wait for the one that converges first, following some priorities in between the different quantization schemes.
-Our solution is based on just four decoders that can share the hardware in groups of two without impact in latency and a minimum memory overhead.
-The codes under test are hypergraph product and lifted product QLDPC codes \cite{panteleev2021degenerate}, \cite{raveendran2022soft}.}\\
+Our solution is based on just four decoders that can share the hardware in groups of two without impact on latency and a minimum memory overhead.
+The codes under test are hypergraph product and lifted product QLDPC codes \cite{panteleev2021degenerate}, \cite{raveendran2022soft}.
+These codes were selected due to their extensive documentation in the literature under the code capacity model, which allows for verification of the emulator's accuracy.}\\

-\item{The definition of a decoder for circuit level noise that reduces the number of iterations required by BP while at the same time reduces the number of calls for the post-processor obtaining at least the same logical error correction as BP+OSD for bivariate bicycle codes of different lengths and distances \cite{bravyi2024high}.}\\
+\item{The definition of a decoder that successfully reduces both the number of BP iterations and the frequency of post-processing calls under circuit-level noise.
+At the same time, it maintains or improves the LER when compared to BP+OSD on bivariate bicycle codes of varying lengths and distances \cite{bravyi2024high}.}\\

 \end{itemize}